When Audio-LLMs Don't Listen: A Cross-Linguistic Study of Modality Arbitration: Methodology

-\textbf{Audio-only}: Models receive only the audio and question, without any transcript.
-This establishes whether the model can extract the relevant semantic content from speech alone.
-Poor audio-only performance indicates comprehension limitations that would confound conflict interpretation.
+\textbf{Audio-only}: Models receive only the audio and question, establishing whether the model can extract semantic content from speech alone.

-\textbf{Text-only}: Models receive only the transcript and question, without audio.
-This validates that questions are unambiguous and answerable from text, establishing a text comprehension baseline.
+\textbf{Text-only}: Models receive only the transcript and question, validating that questions are unambiguous.

-\textbf{Aligned}: Models receive both audio and a correct (matching) transcript.
-This establishes a multimodal ceiling; performance degradation in the conflict condition relative to aligned isolates the effect of modality disagreement.
+\textbf{Aligned}: Models receive both audio and a correct transcript, establishing a multimodal ceiling.

-\textbf{Conflict}: Our primary measure.
-Audio and text disagree on exactly one semantic element, and the model's forced-choice answer reveals which modality it follows.
-TDR is computed exclusively from conflict trials.
+\textbf{Conflict}: This is our primary evaluation condition.
+Audio and text disagree on exactly one semantic element.
+The prompt explicitly warns that ``the transcript may be incorrect'' and instructs the model to ``answer based on what you HEAR.''